IEvenchik/IEvenchik/README.md

 * I am currently reading and translating my grandmother’s life story from Russian to English.
 * I share my birthday with Albert Einstein, and National Pi Day.
 This makes me a Pisces.
 * I performed at my first standup comedy routine at a (digital) open mic-night; I now actively jot down the hilarity of everyday life.
 * During current stay at home orders, I’ve discovered the simple joys of a casual (digital) poker game with friends.
-Oh, and puzzles!
+* I love a good puzzle to help me focus and unwinde.
-* I am grateful for my friends and family; maybe one day I’ll become more active on [Instagram](https://www.instagram.com/inga_evenchik/
+* I am grateful for my friends and family and prefer in-person interactions over those on social media.
-)
+* I recently found my DSLR, and plan to learn to use it just in time for  the Paris Olympics this summer.

 ## Other "Stuff"